Recommended Protein Intake for Athletes

 High Protein Intake

-During specific periods of an athlete’s season, like for example when he or she has been asked to cut weight for a certain situation, (think of the wrestler trying to make weight before a big match or the bodybuilder looking to perfect his or her physique right before competition), a dietitian may recommend 2.0g/kg of body weight for a period of time.
-This helps the athlete maintain lean muscle mass while also feeling full during a time when carbohydrate intake and overall calories are severely restricted.
-When referencing the 140 lb athlete, this amounts to 127 g protein/day.
+During specific periods of an athlete’s season, such as when he or she has been asked to cut weight for a certain situation (think of the wrestler trying to make weight before a big match or the bodybuilder looking to perfect his or her physique right before competition), a dietitian may recommend higher protein intakes of nearly 2.0g/kg of body weight to maintain skeletal muscle.

 Pro Tip #1: If you are eating a lot of fresh food (which I hope is the case!) you will not have a food label to read in order to find grams of protein.
 To get around this obstacle, use this quick calculation: for every ounce of animal protein, that equals approximately 7 grams of protein towards your daily goals.
 So, if you cook and eat a 4 oz chicken breast (weigh the protein AFTER it is cooked) 4×7= 28, and you just consumed 28g protein out of your daily total.